Steveorevo/node-maker/README.md

 * Outputs - The number of outputs the node will have.
 * Include node name... - Determines if a default name field will appear at the top of the property window; appears above any tab or other input fields.

 You may then drag and drop (wire inline) additional *UI input nodes* (user interface input nodes) between the start node and finish node; such as the label, field, selectbox, checkbox, spinner, option, textarea, editor, button, button group, or confignode.
-By default each UI input node will fill one line in the property panel.
+By default each UI input node will occupy one line in the property panel.
 One line is typical for most applications and is the only option when designing the property panel using Subflows.
 However, Node Maker gives you the ability to pack up to four UI input nodes next to each other.
 This more compact arrangement allows you include more options in your property panel user interface.
+Use the layout property to visualize how UI input nodes will appear in the property panel:

 #### Tips on writing nodes
 * Because you can crash the runtime; use try... catch liberally in your javascript file(s), then you can avoid having to drop to the shell to restart Node-RED.
 For example: